fpcorso/data-blog/content/2021-04-11-how-to-insert-and-update-data-in-a-database-with-sql.md

 WHERE column_name = "some other value";
 ```

 Notice the `WHERE` statement in this SQL.
 If your update SQL does not have a `WHERE` condition, it will update the value for all the records in the table.
-It is important to remember to almost always use the `WHERE` condition.
+It is important to **remember to almost always use the `WHERE` condition**.

 Let's say that when we entered the information for "Mr. Whiskers" that we accidentally put in the wrong birthday.
 To update his birthday, we can use this SQL: